Prison literature: American prison literature

 Letters and poetry written by Finnish prisoners at the Hämeenlinna prison.

-Twentieth century America brought about many pieces of prison literature.
+Twentieth century United States brought about many pieces of prison literature.
 Some examples of such pieces are My Life in Prison by Donald Lowrie, Prison Days and Nights by Victor Folke Nelson, In for Life by Tom Runyon, Cell Mates by Agnes Smedley, Crime and Criminals by Kate Richards O'Hare, Sing Soft, Sing Loud by Patricia McConnel, and AIDS: The View from a Prison Cell by Dannie Martin.
 Some other 20th-century prison writers include Jim Tully, Ernest Booth, Chester Himes, Nelson Algren, Robert Lowell, George Jackson, Jimmy Santiago Baca, and Kathy Boudin.
 Incarcerated authors of the 21st century, such as Arthur Longworth, author of Zek: An American Prison Story, have continued this tradition.

-Prison literature written in America is of particular interest to some scholars who point out that pieces which reveal the brutality of life behind bars pose an interesting question about American society: "Can these things really happen in prosperous, freedom-loving America?"
+Prison literature written in the United States is of particular interest to some scholars who point out that pieces which reveal the brutality of life behind bars pose an interesting question about American society: "Can these things really happen in prosperous, freedom-loving America?"

-Since America is globally reputed as being a “democratic haven” and the “land of freedom,” writings that come out of American prisons can potentially present a challenge to popularly held mythologized impressions about the country's founding principles.
+Since the United States is globally reputed as being a “democratic haven” and the “land of freedom,” writings that come out of American prisons can potentially present a challenge to popularly held mythologized impressions about the country's founding principles.
 Jack London, a famous American writer who was incarcerated for 30 days in the Erie County Penitentiary, is an example of such a challenger; in his memoir "Pinched": A Prison Experience he recalls how he was automatically sentenced to 30 days in prison with no chance to defend himself or even plead innocent or guilty.
 While sitting in the courtroom he thought to himself, "Behind me were the many generations of my American ancestry.
 One of the kinds of liberty those ancestors of mine fought and died for was the right of trial by jury.
 This was my heritage, stained sacred by their blood…" London's "sacred heritage" made no difference, however.
 It is stories such as London's that make American prison literature a common and popular subtopic of the broader genre of literature.